RE/MAX Field

 RE/MAX Field (formerly Edmonton Ballpark, and Telus Field) is a baseball stadium in Edmonton, Alberta, Canada.
-It has served as home to several minor league baseball clubs; its last affiliated tenant was the Edmonton Trappers, a AAA Pacific Coast League club.
+It has been home to several minor league baseball clubs; its last affiliated tenant was the Edmonton Trappers, a AAA Pacific Coast League club.
 It was also home to the Edmonton Capitals, an independent team that has been inactive since 2011.
 The Edmonton Prospects of the Western Canadian Baseball League (WCBL) were the main tenant from 2012 to 2019.
-The ballpark was mostly unused in 2020 and 2021 because of the COVID-19 pandemic, but the Edmonton Riverhawks of the West Coast League will be the main tenants starting in 2022.
-The facility is located in the North Saskatchewan River Valley, in the neighbourhood of Rossdale.
+The ballpark was mostly unused in 2020 and 2021 because of the COVID-19 pandemic, but the Edmonton Riverhawks of the West Coast League have been the main tenants since 2022.
+The facility is in the North Saskatchewan River Valley, in the neighbourhood of Rossdale.

 History

 Opened in 1995, Telus Field replaced the 60-year-old John Ducey Park (formerly Renfrew Park) on the same site.
-The stadium's naming rights were purchased by the Telus telecommunications company in September 1995 for a 14-year deal.
+The stadium's naming rights were purchased by the Telus Communications telecommunications company in September 1995 for a 14-year deal.

 It has 12 ft walls all the way around except in centre field, where the batter's eye is a 34 ft green monster which is the third highest wall in professional baseball.
 Three players, Matthew LeCroy, Michael Cuddyer, and Todd Sears have hit home runs over it.
 Telus Field held the IBAF World Cup Women's baseball in the summer of 2004 and from July 25 to August 3, 2008, the park held the IBAF AAA World Junior Championships for the 7th time since it started in 1981.

 Despite Telus's naming rights expiring in 2009 the stadium continued to use the name Telus Field until opening the 2016 season as Edmonton Ballpark, or simply Ballpark.
 Being displaced by the 2016 Fort McMurray wildfire, the Fort McMurray Giants played their inaugural season at the then Edmonton Ballpark.
 In May 2017 the stadium was renamed RE/MAX Field by the Edmonton Prospects; gaining naming rights and naming the park after the team's sponsor, RE/MAX, for three years.